-The data on assessed values and market values used in this report to evaluate the performance of the state's property tax appraisal system come from the Washington Department of Revenue.
-The data are for the 2006 assessment year (January 1, 2006 valuation date).
+The data on assessed values and market values used in this report to evaluate the performance of the state's property tax appraisal system come from the valid sales reports given to the Washington Department of Revenue by each county.
+The data are for the 2010 assessment year (January 1, 2010 valuation date).
 Annually the Washington Department of Revenue conducts a study to estimate the relative market value of each county.
 These estimates are used to equitably apportion the state property tax among the counties.
 The Department of Revenue uses a ratio study technique to estimate the market value of each county.

-The statistics used in the Department of Revenue ratio study are different than those of this report since the purpose of the Department of Revenue study is not the same.
-The purpose of the Department of Revenue study is to estimate the market value of each county whereas the purpose of this study is to evaluate assessment performance.
+The statistics used in the Department of Revenue ratio study are different than those of this report since the purpose of the Department of Revenue ratio study is not the same.
+The purpose of the Department of Revenue ratio study is to estimate the market value of each county whereas the purpose of this study is to evaluate assessment performance.
 The most useful statistic for estimating overall county market value is the average ratio weighted by the value of the properties.
 In contrast, the standard statistic used for evaluation of assessment performance is the median ratio.

-The data available for this study include 93,314 real property parcels which were sold during the study period.
-The sales data was screened to obtain valid transactions.3 For most counties, the data is coded by land use classification.
-In addition to sales price information, the data set includes 43 independent real property appraisals performed by the Department of Revenue.
+The data available for this study include 40,277 real property parcels which were sold during the study period.
+The sales data were screened to obtain valid transactions.3 For most counties, the data are coded by land use classification.
+In addition to sales price information, the data set includes 69 independent real property appraisals performed by the Department of Revenue.
 These appraisals were done in land use classifications in counties with insufficient sales.

 This study is based on a sample of all real properties subject to property tax in Washington.
 Since it is a sample, rather than the entire universe of properties, the study is subject to the usual problems associated with samples.
 The statistics developed from the sample are subject to some error.
-However, with a sample as large as 93,357 observations, these errors should be quite small.
+However, with a sample as large as 40,346 observations, these errors should be quite small.
 For statistics calculated for counties or use classes within a county, the error is larger than for the statewide statistics.